RUC-NLPIR/GenIR-Survey/README.md

 # GenIR-Survey
-This is the collection of papers related to generative information retrieval.
-These papers are organized according to our survey paper "[From Matching to Generation: A Survey on Generative Information Retrieval](https://arxiv.org/abs/2404.xxxxxx)".
+This repository contains a curated collection of research papers on generative information retrieval.
+These papers are organized according to the categorizations outlined in our survey "[From Matching to Generation: A Survey on Generative Information Retrieval](https://arxiv.org/abs/2404.xxxxxx)".

-> **TLDR:**  This survey explores Generative Information Retrieval (GenIR), marking a paradigm shift from traditional matching methods to generative approaches.
-We divide current GenIR research into two main categories: (1) generative document retrieval, which involves retrieval by directly generating document identifiers (DocIDs), without relying on large-scale indexing, and (2) reliable response generation, which uses language models to generate user-centric and reliable responses, directly meets the users' information need.
+> **Short Abstract:** This survey explores generative information retrieval (GenIR), which marks a paradigm shift from traditional matching-based methods to generative approaches.
+We divide current GenIR research into two main categories: (1) generative document retrieval, which involves retrieval by directly generating document identifiers, without relying on large-scale indexing, and (2) reliable response generation, which uses language models to generate user-centric and reliable responses, directly meets the users' information need.
 This review aims to offer a comprehensive reference for researchers in the GenIR field, encouraging further development in this area.

 #### **Exploring IR Evolution: From Matching to Generation**
 ![Overview.png](assets/Overview.png)

 ## 📋 Table of Contents
 1. [Generative Document Retrieval](#generative-document-retrieval)
    - [Model Training and Structure](#model-training-and-structure)
      - [Training](#training)